ArtS/arts.github.com/_posts/2016-06-08-dot-net-core-or-dot-net-framework-which-one-is-right-for-you.md

 Here's the download link, let me know what you think in the comments or via email art at nimblegecko com.

-<a id="linkDownload" onclick="ga('send', 'pageview', '/assets/net-framework-or-net-core-which-one-should-i-use.pdf')" href="/assets/net-framework-or-net-core-which-one-should-i-use.pdf">Download your free guide ".NET Framework or .NET Core: Which one should I use?"</a>
+<a id="linkDownload" onclick="ga('send', 'pageview', '/assets/net-framework-or-net-core-which-one-should-i-use.pdf')" target="_new" href="/assets/net-framework-or-net-core-which-one-should-i-use.pdf">Download your free guide ".NET Framework or .NET Core: Which one should I use?"</a>

 <a onclick="ga('send', 'pageview', '/assets/net-framework-or-net-core-which-one-should-i-use.pdf')" href="/assets/net-framework-or-net-core-which-one-should-i-use.pdf">
     <img style="margin:auto" class="img-responsive" src="/img/guide/guide.png" alt="Download your free guide" />